quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p How do the two MDPs differ despite generating the same data?
 ??x
 The two MDPs differ in how they assign values to states and how these values affect the behavior error (BE).
-In the first MDP, a simple value function \(v = 0\) eliminates BE.
+In the first MDP, a simple value function $v = 0$ eliminates BE.
 However, in the second MDP, this exact solution leads to non-zero errors due to identical states B and B'. x??

 ---